Michigan Tech Board of Trustees Approves Updated Strategic Plan

 • Increase residential and nonresidential offerings and enrollments.

 • Expand international engagement through collaborations with universities, industry and government.

-“There has been remarkable progress and success at Michigan Tech in recent years,” said Board of Control chair Marty Richardson.
+“There has been remarkable progress and success at Michigan Tech in recent years,” said Board of Trustees chair Marty Richardson.
 “The strategic plan has guided decisions that produced the successes.
 The board is confident that the updated plan will enable even greater achievements going forward.”